Implementing local SEO is 16-20 times more cost-effective as compared to traditional SEO in terms of return on investment (ROI).

 followed by a complaint “But I couldn’t find you online.”

-Won’t that raise a question on the existence of your well-established local business?
+You are investing in SEO to create an online presence but you are not even visible to your potential customers in your local market.
 And this will simply make you think what’s wrong and how it can be fixed.

-This is where the Audit of Local SEO comes into the picture.
+This is where the Local SEO Audit comes into the picture.
 Before we jump to it, one must understand what is the importance of Local SEO.

 The Need of Local SEO Audit: